Daily readings

 Read this as the first big movement of the day.
 Notice what God is doing, who is speaking, and what part of the story or teaching should stay with you.

-10You are people giving testimony, and God also, how holily, and justly, and without blame, we have been to you that have believed:
+10You are witnesses, and God also, how holily, and justly, and without blame, we have been to you that have believed:

 11As you know in what manner, entreating and comforting you, (as a father does his children,)